sabeydeedaya/docs/pages/dashboard/access-level.md

 #### Entity Access

-- **[Organization Access](organization-access.md)**: Intended for Branch accounts with a portfolio of distinctly managed apps tied to a single organizational entity.
+- **[Organization Access](organization-access.md)**: The "Organization" view of a Branch account is the highest level of entity access and is intended for Branch accounts with a portfolio of distinctly managed apps tied to a single organizational entity.
-- **[Agency Access](agency-access.md)**: Intended for Branch accounts that work with agencies - both full AORs and limited - that buy media on their behalf.
+- **[Agency Access](agency-access.md)**: The "Agency" view of a Branch account is the second level of entity access and is intended for Branch accounts that work with agencies - both full AORs and limited - that buy media on their behalf.
-- **[App Access](app-access.md)**: Intended for Branch accounts that fully manage their own app and all of the advertising relationships.
+- **[App Access](app-access.md)**: The "App" view of a Branch account is the third level of entity access and can include access to the entire Branch dashboard for that app, based on access resource settings and access role type.

-#### Access Resource Settings
+#### Resource Access

 - **[App-level Settings](app-level-access.md)**: Settings or features that can impact functionality app-wide.
 - **[Channel-level Settings](/dashboard/channel-level-access/)**: Settings or features that can impact functionality across a marketing channel (e.g. Journeys configuration).